shibichakkaravarthy/100DaysOfCode/log.md

 Today's Progress: Created support for Stock inventory in both front end and backend.
 It seems like I have so many things to learn yet

 **Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'.

+### Day 10: February 17, 2019
+Today's Progress: improved UI using tables and CSS selectors.
+Created tables in database for bill history and sold items.

+**Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'.